hashicorp/terraform-aws-vault/examples/vault-examples-helper/README.md

 1. Print out the IP addresses of the Vault servers.
 1. Print out some example commands you can run against your Vault servers.

+Please note that this helper script only works because the examples deploy into your default VPC and default subnets.
+As a result, Vault is publicly accessible.
+This is OK for testing and learning, but for production usage, we strongly recommend running Vault in private subnets of a custom VPC.